RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 But under Model Rule 1.8(b),
-Lily's purchase based on information she gleaned by representing Eureka is unethical only if buying the real estate was using information to the disadvantage of Eureka.
+Lily's purchase based on information she gleaned from representing Eureka is unethical, only if buying the real estate was using information to the *disadvantage* of Eureka.
 For example,
 if it could be shown that Eureka wanted the land for itself and would have purchased it if Lily had not gotten there first.